-Teradata BTEQ is the oldest available tool from Teradata for executing SQL queries.
-It can be used to run queries and export and import data.
+Teradata BTEQ is the earliest Teradata tool for executing SQL queries.
+It allows users to run queries and transfer data through import and export.

 ETL-Tools versus BTEQ